 All through high school, Jack took AP classes but rarely asked me for help with his homework, even though I am an English teacher.
-We didn’t discuss the books he was reading or the papers that were due.
+We didn’t discuss the books he was reading or the papers due.
 But suddenly, during The Year of Jackie, he wanted my help proofreading scholarship essays and applications.
 I loved it.
 I hopped on every chance to do things for him: I folded his laundry.
 I ran his errands.
 I looked for ways to make him feel special.
-But more than that, I think I was also looking for ways to make myself feel needed.
+But more than that, I was also looking for ways to make myself feel needed.

 I needed to mother Jack that year in a way that his personality and the busyness of a house full of kids hadn’t let me do in a long time.
-I delighted in our trips to visit colleges, hours alone in the car with him, time to talk.
+I delighted in our trips to colleges, hours alone in the car with him, and time to talk.

 I wanted him to miss home, but I did not want him to be too homesick.
 I cooked and baked more during The Year of Jackie.
-I envisioned him sitting around the dorm telling his friends about his mom’s homemade potato soup or amazing pecan pie.
+I envisioned him sitting around the dorm telling his friends about his mom’s homemade potato soup or fantastic pecan pie.
 I hoped he would miss my cooking.

-Next year will be The Year of Mary, a couple of years after that The Year of Kitty and, finally, The Year of Chester.
+Next year will be The Year of Mary, a couple of years after that, The Year of Kitty, and, finally, The Year of Chester.

 Maybe my other kids’ last years will be a little easier.
 Though graduation does change things, I know now that graduation isn’t the end.
 They are still my kids.
 They still need me.
 And they do come home.
 After all, I bake a fantastic pecan pie.